elliottjohnson/etoh.cfr27/README.txt

 This code is based upon US Code of Federal Regulations 27, Subchapter A parts 1-39, which concerns regulations governing alcohol.

-The current reference is to the March 13th, 2018 version, so as modification to the code occurs there will be a need to update this library.
+The current reference is to the May 11th, 2018 version, so as modification to the code occurs there will be a need to update this library.
 When using this software look to see if the latest definition is up to date.
 This is stored in *cfr27-version-timestamp*